 5.4 Annual Audit

-The President shall appoint an audit committee between the regular business meeting in January and February 1st to perform the annual audit.
-The audit committee will consisting of at least three members other than the treasurer (two of whom are not officers).
-The audit committee will meet with the Treasurer prior to the end of February to examine all records for the preceding fiscal year and extending into the current fiscal year, up to the time of audit.
-The audit committee will report the results of the audit to the membership at the regular March business meeting.
+The President shall appoint an audit committee as needed or determined by the Board of Directors.
+The committee will consist of at least three members other than the Treasurer (two of whom are not officers).
+The audit committee will meet with the Treasurer to examine all records for the preceding fiscal year and extending into the current fiscal year, up to the time of audit.
+The audit committee will report the results of the audit to the membership at the regular business meeting.

 5.5 Check Signing

-There are to be three designated signers of checks on the club checking account: The President, Vice President and the Treasurer.
-The Treasurer will keep possession of the check book and make out most of all checks and present them for payment.
+There are to be three designated signers of checks on the club checking account: These shall be Officers of the club.
+The Treasurer will keep possession of the check book.

 6.0 Confidentiality of Member Information